14K (triad): United States

 The 14K has a presence in New York, California, Chicago, Boston and Houston.
 The 14K has had connections to the leadership of the Ping On triad in Boston and Wah Ching in San Francisco.

-High-ranking 14K member Hui Sin Ma aka Frank Ma, who was born in China but illegally immigrated to the U.S. in the 1980s, began his criminal career in Boston and San Francisco before eventually settling in Queens, New York where he became associated with the On Leong Tong and their youth gang the Ghost Shadows, as well as the Hip Sing Tong along with their youth gang the Flying Dragons.
+High-ranking 14K member Hui Sin Ma aka Frank Ma, who was born in China and illegally immigrated to the U.S. in the 1980s, began his criminal career in Boston and San Francisco before settling in Queens, New York, where he became associated with the On Leong Tong and their youth gang the Ghost Shadows, as well as the Hip Sing Tong, along with their youth gang the Flying Dragons.
 In Queens, he oversaw heroin dealing, illegal gambling, a luxury car-theft ring, extortion rackets and immigrant smuggling.

 Ma ordered numerous killings to protect his criminal enterprise.
-In 1996, he fled to China to avoid detection by police, but later returned to the U.S. and was arrested in 2003.
-In 2010, he was convicted of murder and narcotics charges and sentenced to life in prison.
+In 1996, he fled to China to avoid detection by police.
+He later returned to the U.S. and was arrested in 2003.
+In 2010, with the cooperation of one of his underlings, John Chan, Ma was convicted of murder and narcotics charges and sentenced to life in prison.
 Frank Ma was described by law enforcement as "one of the last of the Asian godfathers."